 Along the way Simon has completed a variety of training courses including;

-He has worked on a variety of National Portfolios including the national portfolio for the Association of Chief Police Officers (ACPO) on mental health and disability from September 2011 until April 2014.
+- He has worked on a variety of National Portfolios including the national portfolio for the Association of Chief Police Officers (ACPO) on mental health and disability from September 2011 until April 2014.
 During this time he progressed work on Places of Safety, Liaison and diversion from custody and, in 2013, he acted as the police adviser to Lord Adebowale's Independent Commission on Policing and Mental Health which focused on the Metropolitan Police.
-In 2014 Simon gave evidence to The Home Affairs Select Committee on Policing Mental Health.
+In 2014 Simon gave evidence to The Home Affairs Select Committee on Policing Mental Health; he also gave evidence in 2015 about police finances.
 Simon represented the police service on the Bradley Report Group, looking at the progress of Lord Bradley's 2009 recommendations on liaison and diversion in custody for those who are mentally ill.

-In April 2012 Simon also became Chairman for what is now The National Police Chiefs' Council Local Policing and Partnerships Coordinating Committee.
+Between April 2012 and March 2019 Simon was Chairman of what is now The National Police Chiefs' Council Local Policing and Partnerships Coordinating Committee.
 This includes leading work on local and response policing, Contact Management/101, Troubled Families, Children and Young People, citizens in policing (including Special Constables and Volunteers in Policing) and digital engagement.
-He leads the Digital Public Contact Board’s work to bring a single on line home to policing (akin to national systems 999 or 101) and sits on the National Police Reform and Transformation Board on behalf of Police Chiefs.
+He leads the Digital Public Contact Board’s work to bring a single on line home to policing (akin to national systems 999 or 101) and previously sat on both the National Police Reform and Transformation Board, and the College of Policing Professional Committee, on behalf of Police Chiefs.

 In 2015 Simon was asked to lead work for the National Police Chief's Council (NPCC) on the Prevent strategy to counter radicalisation, and on the collaborative opportunities available through the procurement of both interpreting services and uniform.

 Locally Simon represents the Force on the Strategic Partnership Board, working with partners from all over the Force area to reduce crime and antisocial behaviour.
 He also chairs the multi-agency Local Resilience Forum and the Force Executive Group, as well as representing the Force in working with the Police and Crime Commissioner.
-Simon is chair of the East Midlands Regional Chief Constables Meeting, leading collaborative work across the region.
+Simon represents the Force at the East Midlands Regional Chief Constables Meeting, leading collaborative work across the region.

 Simon has a number of voluntary roles including;

 When not at work Simon is a committed family man with a son and daughter growing up in the area that he polices.
 He is a keen sportsman, playing tennis (badly), cycling (slowly), coaching and refereeing junior rugby and enjoying watching Leicester Tigers when work allows.
-He chairs the Leicestershire Police Sports and Leisure Section, Force Benevolent Fund and Police Sport UK National (PSUK) Lawn Tennis and Rugby Sections, and is Vice Chairman of the PSUK National Cricket Section.
+He chairs the Leicestershire Police Sports and Leisure Section, Force Benevolent Fund and Police Sport UK National (PSUK) Lawn Tennis, cricket and Rugby Sections.

 He has a BA (Hons) in English Literature from the University of Durham, an MA in History from University College, Worcester, and a Diploma in Criminology and Policing from Cambridge University.
 In 2014 Simon was very proud to be awarded the Queen's Police Medal in the New Year's Honours List, and was touched to be awarded an Honorary Doctor of Arts by De Montfort University.